Anandrao

-Anandrao (also Anandrau, /mr/) was a Maratha general who briefly held the position of Senapati.
+Anandrao Naik (also Anandrau, /mr/) was a Maratha general who briefly held the position of Senapati.
 He led several successful Maratha raids and military campaigns in the territories of the Mughal Empire and the Bijapur Sultanate, demonstrating his military skills and prowess.
 He assisted Prataprao Gujar in various campaigns and accompanied Chhatrapati Shivaji on numerous expeditions.
 In 1674, he avenged the death of Prataprao Gujar by defeating Bahlol Khan near Bankapura and looting his jagir.
 Later, he assisted Shivaji in Maratha southern conquest.

 Early life

 Little is known about the early life of Anandrao.
 According to Sabhasad Bakhar, he initially served Shahaji, the father of Shivaji.
 Later, along with Venkoji Datto, Anandrao entered the service of Shivaji himself.
 Sabhasad describes Anandrao and Venkoji as distinguished and renowned military generals who joined Shivaji.
 Shivaji appointed Anandrao as panch hazari, placing him in command of five thousand cavalry.
 This was the second most important officer position within the Maratha army after the Senapati during Shivaji’s reign.
 The bakhar also refers to Anandrao as the fostered son of Shahaji.
 In a 1674 letter, he is mentioned in an assembly as "Anandrau bin Lakhmoji Naik" (meaning Anandrao, son of Lakhmoji Naik), suggesting that Lakhmoji Naik was his father.
 Lakhmoji Naik, who held the title of Dinkarrao, was initially in Shahaji’s service and later served Jijabai.
 He is sometimes referred to as Lakhmoji Raje.
 It is also believed that Raghoji Mitra, mentioned in the Sabhasad Bakhar, was none other than Lakhmoji Naik himself, who accompanied Shivaji to Agra.
 The titles Dinkarrao and Mitra both symbolize the Hindu sun god, Surya.